chow-petit/awesome-curated-tools/README.md

 * [Lastpass](https://www.lastpass.com/) - a freemium password management service that stores encrypted passwords in private accounts.
 LastPass is standard with a web interface, but also includes plugins for many web browsers and apps for many smartphones.
 * [Framatools](https://framakey.org/FramaTools) - Open source web tools.
 * [Calendly](https://calendly.com/) - Optimised task scheduling.
+* [Figma](https://www.figma.com/) - Allows you to design mock UI and test them, collaboratively

 **To do:**
 Voice, A/V recognition tools (castingwords, rev, voicebox and so on)